MrStark-1234/DPWRK-MacOS/README.md

-DPWRK is a minimalistic MacOS application for users to perform deepwork.
+🔮DPWRK is a minimalistic MacOS application for users to perform deepwork.